greenhandatsjtu/poem-casbin-demo/README.md

 Note that casbin-poem is an authorization middleware, not an authentication middleware.
 Casbin only takes charge of permission control, so we need to implement an authentication middleware to identify user.

-In this part, we will inegrate our service with a basic auth middleware.
+In this part, we will integrate a basic auth middleware with our service.

 To start with, add following dependency to `Cargo.toml`: